techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-formdata-multiple-image-files-upload.md

 export class AppModule { }
 ```

-After adding `FileUploadModule` you'll be able to use the following directives in your templates:
+After adding `FileUploadModule` you'll be able to use the following directives in your Angular templates:

 - The `ng2FileDrop` directive which will enable you to add an area where users can drag and drop multiple files,
 - The `ng2FileSelect` directive which will enable you to add an input button for selecting multiple files.